Sshahryar/Leetcode/README.md

 **The daily challenge solutions are designed to work on the leetcode, and may or may not work on ide's outside of leetcode, because of test cases and specific parameters.

-## Leetcode Daily Challenge Solutions:
+## Leetcode Daily Challenge Solutions (From .LeetcodeDailySolution):

 ### Solution Sept 23, 2023 (Java, leetcode) 1048.
 LongestStrChain (Medium):

+In .LeetcodeDailySolution folder as Sept23,2023.java.

 #### Prompt: